4 Hacks for Buying Your First Home Alone

 How shared ownership works is that you will purchase a share of the property, often between 10% and 75% of the property value.
 The remaining share of the property will be rented from the housing association, local council, or a different organisation, who will be known as the de facto landlord.

 Depending on the de facto landlord, you may have the ability to purchase a further share of the property.
 This means you could own the property outright in the future.
+If you need help with shared ownership, Moving Soon can send you free quotes for shared ownership solicitors who can help you with legal work.

 3. Ask For Family Members to Help